MinaProtocol/mina-grants/README.md

 In order to work on any current projects and receive funding, contributors must submit a short application.
 Applicants who are selected will have the opportunity to claim or “lock” the project so that they can work on it exclusively.
 O(1) Labs will review all applications submitted for grants, and evaluate them on the following criteria:
 - Previous experience in the domain of the project.
-Eg. for a front-end project, previous experience building products and UI’s is preferred
+Eg. for a front-end project, previous experience building products and UI’s is preferred.
-- Any previous open-source contributions is a plus
+- Any previous open-source contributions is a plus.
-- Interest in Coda and cryptocurrencies is a plus, but not necessary - this is a great way to enter the world of cryptocurrencies
+- Interest in Coda and cryptocurrencies is a plus, but not necessary -- this is a great way to enter the world of cryptocurrencies.

 ## Application Structure